Symmetric preferences, asymmetric outcomes: Tipping dynamics in an open-city segregation model: Introduction

-This latter situation is often met in practice.
-Indeed, while individual motivations and preferences are typically latent and difficult to infer, aggregate quantities such as residential mobility rates are often accessible through administrative records and statistical data.
-Motivated by the observation that such frequencies can be modeled as reaction rates in a spatially-extended chemical reaction network (CRN), here we consider two pair-wise reaction processes, namely: in-group preference and out-group tolerance.
-The former encodes the tendency for same-type agents to move into the current neighborhood, while the latter encodes the inclusion of opposite-type agents into it.
-Each of these processes is accompanied by their reverse counterpart, where one of the two interacting agents moves out from the neighborhood (see Fig. \ref{fig:overview}).
-Within this picture, the tendency of agents to agglomerate with the same type emerges from the inclination of some random reactions to occur more or less frequently than others.
+This situation is often met in practice.
+Indeed, individual motivations and preferences are typically latent and difficult to infer, whereas aggregate quantities such as residential mobility rates are often accessible through administrative records and statistical data.
+Motivated by the observation that such frequencies can be interpreted as reaction rates in a spatially-extended chemical reaction network (CRN), we model the hopping dynamics using two pairwise reaction processes: in-group preference and out-group tolerance.
+The former encodes the tendency of agents to move into neighborhoods populated by others of the same type, while the latter captures the acceptance of agents of the opposite type into those neighborhoods.
+Each of these processes is accompanied by a \emph{reverse} move, where one of the two interacting agents leaves the neighborhood (see Fig. \ref{fig:overview}).
+Within this picture, segregation emerges as a consequence of some random reactions occurring more (or less) frequently than others, generating a systematic tendency for same-type agents to cluster together.
 This mechanism is closely related to domain coarsening and phase-ordering processes studied in statistical physics \cite{bray2002theory}.

-The proposed approach does not assume agents act to either maximise their utility or to satisfy their own threshold, offering a novel perspective on the origin of segregation.
+The proposed approach does not assume agents act to either maximize their utility or to satisfy their own threshold, offering a novel perspective on the origin of segregation.
 The representation of agent mobility as reactions also comes with a number of advantages: (i) it utilizes the rich analytical and numerical treatment of phase separation \cite{Glotzer} in CRNs -- reminiscent of patterns observed in segregation; (ii) it allows for modeling \textit{open} neighborhoods, i.e. those without conservation of the number of agents of a certain type (although the number of houses is conserved); and (iii) the \emph{ergodicity} of the CRN resolves the common problem of getting stuck in a sub-optimal frozen state.
 Such a stochastic formulation is often adopted in a broad range of statistical-physics studies that model collective behavior through transition rates rather than explicit optimization \cite{castellano2009statistical}.

 In addition to the emergence of segregation, the open character of the model further permits a phase transition between a symmetric state, with equal representation of both agent types, and an asymmetric state in which one type dominates.
 This asymmetric tipping point occurs spontaneously at a critical level of in-group preference, even if the preference for like agents is symmetric between both types.
 By means of numerical simulations and finite-size scaling analysis, we establish the continuous, i.e. second-order, nature of this phase transition.